This article features the most important kayak safety tips you need to know before climbing aboard your boat.

 Always make sure that you have on a PFD while you are paddling a kayak.
 Make sure that it fits snuggly and that it is properly sized to fit your body.
 Also, check that it is still in good condition before you go out on the water.

 Attempting to kayak in water that you are not ready for can be one of the most dangerous things for a beginner to do.
 Rough water that could be straightforward for an experienced kayaker could be deadly for someone who is not prepared to manage this type of water.
-Don’t throw someone into the deep end who has difficulty managing calm water.
+Don’t throw someone into the deep end who has difficulty managing these conditions.

 Too Much Sun Exposure

 Being in the sun for a long time has its own set of dangers.
-It may seem like it is not a danger, and you may not think about it before you go out, but if you forget it, you will regret not putting some sunscreen on while you are kayaking.
 Being in the kayak for an hour or two will probably be fine, but if you are out there for more time, you are likely to experience sunburn and dehydration, which can lead to more serious illnesses that you don’t want to deal with.
 Too much sun can lead to heat exhaustion and heatstroke.

 Water reflects the sun, so even if you are covered and feel like you are not getting too much sun, you may be getting burnt without realizing it.
 Because of this, you can even feel the effects of the sun when the sky is overcast.
 Wherever you go kayaking, make sure that you always have sunscreen on the exposed areas of your skin.

 Dehydration comes from exerting energy when you are experiencing too much exposure from the sun.
-To ensure that you stay hydrated while kayaking, it’s imperative to bring bottled water with you that you can drink.
+To ensure that you stay hydrated while kayaking, it’s imperative to bring water in a cooler or some kind of water proof/ weather resistant canister with you that you can drink.
 The longer you plan to be out in the kayak, the more water you will need to bring.
 If at any time you begin to feel dizzy, fatigued, or extremely thirsty, make sure that you rehydrate yourself.
+Better yet, go back to shore and wait until you start to feel better.
 In fact, even if you are not feeling thirsty, it may be a good idea to take a few sips of water to keep yourself hydrated.
 Don’t wait until you are thirsty to take a drink.

 Hypothermia is a real risk to anyone who kayaks in cold water.
 You can get it if your kayak capsizes in the water, but you can also get it by being in the cold air after you fall into the water.
-Since it can be easy to stay cold once you get cold, make sure you dress appropriately for the weather.
+Make sure you dress appropriately for the weather.
 A wetsuit is often a good idea for submersion when the water temperatures begin to drop.

-If the water is bitter cold, cold shock can take your breath away and cause your blood pressure to rise.
+If the water is close to freezing, cold shock can take your breath away and cause your blood pressure to rise.
 The confusion can make getting out of the water more difficult, which can be deadly if you are kayaking alone.
 For this reason, you always need to kayak with a buddy.
 It will give you the help that you need if you capsize in cold water.

 Many people don’t think to check the weather before venturing out on a kayaking journey, but running into a storm while you are on the water is a bad idea.
-Mild rain is not going to be dangerous, so if it starts raining while you are kayaking, it will not be a problem.
+Mild rain is not going to be too big of an issue, you will just mostly get wet.
 If you see the rain getting harder or happen to hear thunder or see lightning, make sure that you get to shore as quickly as possible.
 If lightning strikes near you when you are in the water, there is a chance that you can get electrocuted.

 If something happens that causes you to get stuck in a storm, never touch the paddle because it can serve as a conductor for the lightning.
 Also, heavy rain often comes with wind that can decrease your ability to see, making getting to shore even more dangerous.
 Your best bet is always to check the weather forecast before kayaking.
 It can also help to have a radio with you that you can use to check the weather from time to time while you are out.